morphoptic/modac1/README.md

 #Morph Optics Data Acquistion (MODAC) Unit Tests
-This folder holds python tools for testing MODAC components
+This folder holds python tools for testing MODAC components.
+Contents may vary over time with older versions moving to sub folder oldTests.
+Due to nature of Packages, some subfolders are used to create support libraries that are imported into tools MODAC_UnitTests contains the python scripts used for the Phase 1 demo/unit test proof of concepts

+Expect this to be reorganized early in Phase 2, where we combine various aspects into common code tool and explore other aspects such as multi-processing and communictation with local/remote UI.

 blinkgpio26: use gpio to toggle #26 (led or relay) - connected to relay power strip
 blinkgpio26: use gpiozero to toggle #26 (led or relay)